 Tardiness is not tolerated in the classroom.
 The classroom door may be locked at the beginning of class and tardy students may not be allowed to enter once class has started.
 If a student is tardy for a class in which a test is being administered, the student will be required to take the test immediately after the last class of the day and the student will receive -10% off of their test score.
 As per each class syllabi, if participation points are given out, any student tardy will receive half participation points for that given day.
-If the student is going to be tardy to class it is the student responsibility to call the program director or clinical coordinator ASAP.
+If the student is going to be tardy to class, it is the student responsibility to call the program director or clinical coordinator ASAP.
 The tardy will still be counted.
 The program does take in consideration unforeseen occurrences.

 Unexcused absences.
-All students must text or call the program director or clinical coordinator one half hour prior to the first class of the day in order for an absence to be considered excused.
-Failure to call in or text will constitute an unexcused absence.
-Unexcused absences will results in "0" grade for any quiz or test's scores given on that particular day, even pop quizzes.
+All students must text or call the program director or clinical coordinator and submit a Class missed form in Trajecsys one half hour prior to the first class of the day in order for an absence to be considered excused.
+Failure to call, text and/or submit in Trajecsys will constitute an unexcused absence.
+Unexcused absences will result in "0" grade for any quiz or test's scores given on that particular day, even pop quizzes.